-How do you provide students room to move, think, wonder, ponder and explore ideas?
+How do you provide students room to move, think, wonder, ponder and explore?
 To think creatively, trial ideas, imagine possibilities and dream fiercely?

-As our students grow older, their creativity is decreasing at a rapid rate, through conforming to rules, boundaries, and closed tasks with expected outcomes and strict specifications.
-Is this hindering our students’ ability to think creatively and grow this capability?
-With critical and creative thinking as well as problem-solving listed as the top skills we will need to flourish and thrive in the fourth industrial revolution, how can we encourage our students to develop their creative thinking skills and consider possibilities for the future?
+As our students grow older, they are made to conform to rules, boundaries and closed tasks with expected outcomes and strict specifications and their creativity decreases at a rapid rate.
+Does this hinder our students’ ability to think creatively?
+With critical and creative thinking, as well as problem-solving, listed as the top skills we need to flourish and thrive in the fourth industrial revolution, how can we encourage our students to develop their creative thinking skills and consider possibilities for the future?

-The first task students completed required them to work in small teams to build a spacecraft that could house a person for the time it takes to fly to the moon.
-Upon hearing the brief, questions were pondered.
-How many hours does it take to fly to the moon?
+For their first task, students were required to work in small teams to build a spacecraft that could house a person for the time it takes to fly to the moon.
+The questions started to pour in – how many hours does it take to fly to the moon?
 What features would the spacecraft need to allow a human to survive in the cabin for that long?
 What features were required on the exterior for the spacecraft to withstand the hostile environment it would travel through in space?
-What shape would the space craft utilise?
-Following my trip to the NASA facility in Houston, Texas, where I was privileged to see new spacecraft under construction, photos stimulated the questions, the wondering, the consideration of possibilities – and the room came alive with discussion and planning.
+The room came alive with discussion and planning and I used photos from my trip to the NASA facility in Houston, Texas, where I was able to see new spacecraft under construction, to answer these questions.

-“We have two large rockets for turbo power.
-But we also have smaller rockets all around the bottom in case there is an emergency,” Isobel explained.
+“We have two large rockets for turbo power, as well as smaller rockets all around the bottom in case there is an emergency,” Isobel explained.

 “We included a solar panel to provide a natural and renewable energy source to the spacecraft,” Ruby announced.